sanddorn/dynamic-credentials/Demo-PKI/README_K8S.md

 * Java 17
 * Kubernetes 1.24.0

-## Steps
+## Step 2 (Demo-PKI)

-### Step 0

-You'll find the beginning of the journey in the `main` branch of the repository.
-All credentials are stored in plain text in the `application.properties` or in the kubernetes secret resources.
+This will use the database and the PKI module from vault.

 #### Installation